MatthewSloyan/Graph-Theory-Project/README.md

 # Graph-Theory-Project

+# How to run
+To run the program run the follow command below. python GraphTheoryProject.py

 # Project Plan
 * Week 1 - Initial research, setup of project and implementation of Infix to Postfix conversion using Shunting Yard Alogorithm.
 * Week 2 - Working with strings, and creating small NFA's from parts of the regular expression in Python.
 These would then build and overall larger NFA's using Thompson's Contruction.